ARM-software/arm-trusted-firmware/docs/porting-guide.md

 operations such as loading a bootloader image.

 The current implementation only allows for known images to be loaded by the firmware.
-These images are specified by using their names, as defined in [include/plat/common/platform.h].
+These images are specified by using their identifiers, as defined in [include/plat/common/platform_def.h] (or a separate header file included from there).
 The platform layer (`plat_get_image_source()`) then returns a reference to a device and a driver-specific `spec` which will be understood by the driver to allow access to the image data.

 The layer is designed in such a way that is it possible to chain drivers with other drivers.
 For example, file-system drivers may be implemented on top of